 Global Democratic Theory analyses a number of theories related to democracy at different levels of government.
 Issues of representation of different civil society groups and government accountability are among the main themes.
-Mehmet Kerem Coban recommends the book, noting that we are all affected by ‘democratic deficits’ at various levels of the policy-making process.
+Mehmet Kerem Coban recommends the book “for all readers because we are all affected by ‘democratic deficits’ at various levels of the policy-making process.”

 Global Democratic Theory : A Critical Introduction.
 Daniel Bray and Steven Slaughter.
 Wiley.
 2015.

 In the spring of 2012, I attended the Intergovernmental Committee on Intellectual Property, Genetic Resources, Traditional Knowledge and Folklore held by the World Intellectual Property Organisation (WIPO) in Geneva.

 The issue discussed was indigenous peoples’ argument that the income generated from traditional knowledge should accrue to them, not to domestic and/or global corporations.
 That is a problem of fair representation and accountability.
 How would indigenous peoples protect their traditional knowledge if the legal regime to be established did not favour them?

 My experience is just one example in today’s world where policy-making has become more globalised, with both positive and negative externalities in our daily lives.
 Decisions made in Basel, Washington D.C., New York, London, and in other cities hosting international summits affect societies around the world to varying degrees and in different ways.